Rodney-McCoy/VisualizationTool_Project/README.rst

 VisualizationTool_Project
 =========================

+The old folder contains code implimented form Sprint 1 that was not used in this sprint (MVC)

 Two additions were made to this project in this Sprint:

-The GUI folder contains a main to the proof of concept GUI for the visualization tool These files need to be run with node, graph, and link .java files.
-There were complications when trying to connect this GUI to the MVC as changes need to be made to the MVC.
-The GUI is runnable and shows a visualization of how we hope the code to work.
+Main.java runs the GUI that serves as a proof of concept GUI for our sprint.
+It does not need the files in the old folder to run.
+There were difficulties when trying to connect this GUI to the MVC so we decided not to use it as its creator was unable to help with this sprint.
+The GUI shows a visualization of how we hope the code to work.
 Source code comments explain how the actual functionality is intended to be implimented.
-A few methods were created as expected, when abondoning the MVC framework.

 The AlgorithmsTest.java includes junits tests of the algorithms in Algorithms.java.

 In summary, there are 2 runnables: Main.java in the GUI folder and AlgorithmsTest.java.